 New Project Proposals

 Proposals for monographs, edited collections or book series should be emailed to firstname.lastname@example.org and must include a completed proposal form.
 Proposal forms appropriate to each publication type can be found at the bottom of this page.

-We regret that we cannot offer feedback on early-stage project proposals or consider proposals for monographs or books series that are not accompanied by a completed proposal form.
-Goldsmiths Press is a small publisher with limited resources and we are unable to provide feedback on unsuccessful proposals.
+While we are happy to discuss potential proposals before they are submitted, we will only consider proposals for monographs or books series that are accompanied by a completed proposal form.
+We regret that we are unable to provide extensive feedback on unsuccessful proposals.